Super-Protocol/docs/docs/developers/fundamentals/offers.md

 ## Understanding Offers

-There are four basic components that may be involved in creation of an order:
+There are four basic building blocks that may be involved in creation of an order:

 - *Solutions* – base images, tunnel clients, tunnel server, oracles, Python models - basically, any application.